postmodernistx/web-dev-checklist/README.md

 # Web Development checklist
-Example of a personal checklist.
+Example of a personal checklist for students to start their own checklist from.

 ## Project setup
 - [ ] Write pseudo code for the tasks